Saturday September 1st 2009

 Dinner that night was fried fish, fried shrimp, grilled shrimp, and bacon wrapped asparagus.
 Hmm... good stuff.
 Ok, so I planned to leave at 4 the next AM, but never once did it occur to me to look at the map.
 I had planned to get to the lease like I was coming from Houston.
 Good thing Andrew called me and told me to go another route.
 I ended up being late anyways, but I parked the ATV and ran to the levy right at shooting time.

 Wow, I was doing good!
-I making shots left and right and ones way over my back after everyone else quit shooting.
+I was making shots left and right and ones way over my back after everyone else quit shooting.
 It wasn't long before I had five teal and was waiting for some big ducks.
 I tag teamed on two gadwalls that others claimed, fine with me.
 On one of my last birds, I folded one cleanly and another one crippled overhead.
 Andrew went to look for the cripple and I went to the dead bird.
 When I got to it, I saw a reddish head/body and bright blue patches on the wing.
 I knew what it was, but was surprised/shocked.
 I yelled over to Trey and described the bird and asked who else had shot, Brandon said he had too.
 Trey sprinted over to me and then went to Andrew to find that bird incase it was the same.
 First time I've ever seen a cinnamon teal in the wild.
 I saw one at Halls many years ago that someone had shot and put in the freezer to be mounted there.
 We ended the hunt with a four man limit, teal, two gadwall, and two spoonies.
 Sad thing is that was the only area in the lease that had water and the farmer pulled the boards to drain it and cut rice.
 So now after he cuts it, we need A LOT of rain.

 Tuesday November 3rd 2009